voidfnc/voidfnc/README.md

-# voidfnc - Cybersecurity Professional & Technical Support Specialist
+# voidfnc - Cybersecurity Enthusiast & IT Professional

 ## 👋 About Me

-Cybersecurity professional with 4+ years of enterprise technical support experience at a Fortune 50 organization.
+Cybersecurity junior/enthusiast with 4+ years of enterprise technical support experience at a Fortune 50 organization.
 I specialize in bridging technical troubleshooting with security-aware solutions, combining hands-on IT operations with cybersecurity best practices.

 ## 🎓 Certifications & Education